enebular/docs/en/Files/DeployFile.md

 # Deploying Files {#Deploying Files}

 Files that have been registered as assets on enebular can be deployed to 'paid' devices.
-The following explains about that deployment.
+The following explains how to go about that deployment.

 ## Supported Devices {#Supported Devices}